 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates ATCX, ALR, GMED

-Atlas Technical Consultants, Inc. (NASDAQ: ATCX)’s sale to GI Partners for $12.25 per share in cash.
+Atlas Technical Consultants, Inc. ATCX's sale to GI Partners for $12.25 per share in cash.
 If you are an Atlas shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.